Unassisted childbirth: Unassisted

 Some women who choose UC also choose to have a medically unassisted pregnancy; i.e. they do not visit a doctor or other birth professional for prenatal care.
 There are potentially life-threatening consequences of having no medical follow-up in case there are complications.

 Prevalence

 United States

 The National Center for Health Statistics reports that of the 4.1 million babies born in the United States in 2004, more than 7,000 were born at home without a midwife or physician attending.
 It is unknown what portion of these births, roughly equivalent to a sixth of 1% of the nation's annual total, occurred by choice.

 Australia

 It is not currently known how many women in Australia give birth at home by choice without medical assistance.
-Home births in Australia represent just 0.25 percent of all births, with the majority of these done with the assistance of a midwife.
+Home births in Australia represent 0.25 percent of all births, with the majority of these done with the assistance of a midwife.

+Motivations

+A 2021 qualitative study conducted in Poland examined women’s pathways to freebirth using semi-structured interviews, with the goal of understanding why women were choosing to give birth completely unassisted.
+The authors note there was “great diversity of pathways to freebirth” seen from the participants.
+However, all participants reported negative prior experience with maternity care where the women had felt there was a mismatch between their needs and the care they received.
+Women were more likely to report traumatic experiences about hospital births than midwife-attended home births, but there were negative experiences reported with both.
+Two themes identified were “persistent and unnecessary use of medical technology” and “rudeness and lack of respect” from providers.
+All the women interviewed in this study believed that medical intervention had complicated their previous birth experience.
+Additionally, all interviewed described their freebirth as “positive and empowering” due to an increased feeling of autonomy and the participation of support people.